 Shane Dempsey is a trained and practising mediator since 2008, and is a founding partner of ARC mediation established in 2010.
-Shane has completed over a thousand hours of mediations since ARC was founded, with over a hundred agreements in family, workplace and commercial cases.
-He has developed “Dempsey’s Rule” a Game Theory algorithm for the fair distribution of moveable assets upon the dissolution of a partnership.
+Shane has completed over two thousand hours of mediations since ARC was founded, with over two hundred agreements in family, workplace and commercial cases.
+Shane has developed “Dempsey’s Rule” a Game Theory algorithm for the fair distribution of moveable assets upon the dissolution of a partnership.
 The term “partnership” meaning business partnerships, civil unions and marriages.
 The rule can also be applied to the division of moveable assets amongst family members, not specifically allocated in a will.

 Shane Dempsey holds a BSc (1st class hns) in Industrial Computing from W.I.T. and an MSc in telecommunications software engineering.
 He has worked as a contract software developer, IT consultant and professional researcher for 14 years.
 He has been a technical board member of several multi-million Euro European Research projects and has published and reviewed in respected IEEE journals and conferences.
 He has also spoken at international ICT conferences targeted to both industrial and academic audiences.
 His interests include the impact of technological change on the law, particularly data privacy.

 Shane has conducted research and presented at international conferences on measurement of the effectiveness of the mediation process in terms of results, time, effort & cost.
-He is responsible for data analysis on the ARC-WIT family mediation research projects in the South East of Ireland.
+He is responsible for data analysis on the ARC-WIT research projects in the South East of Ireland.
 He has co-authored papers for the Irish Journal of Family Law with empirical analysis of family law applications in the Irish District Court including: Domestic Violence applications, Maintenance applications & the use of Family Mediation.
 He is a Certified member of the International Mediators’ Institute (IMI) and a member of the Irish Commercial Mediation Association (ICMA).
 He is the Treasurer of the Irish Professional Mediators’ Organisation